Licensed to ill

 - Patrick Antonio

 Christmas break 1987.
 Halfway through 9th grade.
 They had designs.
-All drawn-up of all four sides, plus one from up-above aerial.
+All drawn up all four sides, plus one more from up above aerial.
 But not the right stuff.
 They still needed, they still needed the most needed’est material.

 twas time to get ill